ianozsvald/beyond_correlation/README.md

 # TODO

 * how many nans dropped?
 * use auc not accuracy for classifier
+* for Titanic graph some of these relationships

 # Note to Ian